opticspy/lightpipes/README.md

 If the *LightPipes for Python* library is successful installed on your computer Python can proceed with the next step:

-You probally want to plot the results, so import *matplotlib*:
+You probably want to plot the results, so import *matplotlib*:
 ![](img/twoholes2.png)

 Install LightPipes for Python by opening a terminal window and type at the prompt: